Skip to main content

 Naphtali: A Neville Goddard Interpretation

 Naphtali, the sixth son of Jacob, emerges in Scripture as a rich symbol of inner transformation.
 When we trace every reference to Naphtali in the Old Testament and interpret it through Neville Goddard’s teachings, we uncover a narrative of wrestling with the self, liberation of imagination, and the poetic fulfilment of that struggle.
-1. The Name Naphtali: "My Struggle" Genesis 30:8 records Rachel naming her son Naphtali, from the Hebrew נַפְתָּלִי, meaning "my struggle" or "wrestling".
+1. The Name Naphtali: "My Struggle" Genesis 30:8 records Rachel naming her son Naphtali, from the Hebrew × ַפְתָּלִ×™, meaning "my struggle" or "wrestling".
 In Neville’s framework, this signifies the sacred friction between the old self—bound by limiting beliefs—and the emerging new self poised to manifest higher states of consciousness.
 Subconscious origin : Born of Bilhah, the handmaid, Naphtali represents imagination stirring from the subconscious depths.
 Necessary tension : Without this internal wrestling there can be no growth; Naphtali embodies the conflict essential to transformation.
 2. The Blessing: From Struggle...

-In the Bible, the act of rolling away stones serves as a profound metaphor for overcoming mental and spiritual barriers.
-Two key moments—one in the Old Testament with Jacob and one in the New Testament with the resurrection of Jesus—illustrate how breaking through obstacles allows us to access new states of being and spiritual awakening.
-Through Neville Goddard's teachings, we can interpret these stories as powerful symbols of manifesting our desires and unlocking the creative power of imagination.
+In the Bible, the act of rolling away stones serves as metaphor for overcoming mental barriers, and the release and flow of pleasurable and abundant thought .
 Jacob and the Stone at the Well (Genesis 29:10) When Jacob arrives at a well, he finds a heavy stone covering it.
 To water the sheep, Jacob rolls the stone away, overcoming the physical obstacle to access life-sustaining water.
+It's a retelling of Moses and the rock.
 In Neville’s terms, the stone represents the subconscious mind's resistance—our limiting beliefs and doubts.
-Rolling it away signifies the effort required to align our conscious and subconscious minds, breaking through those mental barriers to manifest our ...
+Rolling it away signifies the effort required to align our conscious and subconscious minds, breaking through those mental barriers to manifest our desires.
+Just as Jacob’s physical strength moves the stone, our mental persistence can overcome the resistance within, unlocking the flow of creativity and manifestation.
+The Stone Rolled Away at the Resurrection (Matthew 28:2, Mark 16:4) In the New Testament, the stone blocking Jesus’ tomb is rolled...

-Esau and Jacob: The Reconciliation of Inner and Outer Worlds
+Esau and Jacob: Reconciliation

 The Deaths of Leah and Rachel: A Transition in Inner Consciousness